-The good news is that Hercules and Binky were full blooded labs, so the puppies were in great demand.
+The good news is that Hercules and Binky were full-blood labs, so the puppies were in great demand.
 We gave each one away for free after vetting the potential owner thoroughly.

-We’re still in touch with most of them today and we are sent a lot of pictures of the dogs hunting, playing, or just laying around the house.
+We’re still in touch with most of them today, and we are sent a lot of pictures of the dogs hunting, playing, or just lying around the house.
 Those puppies made a lot of folks very happy.

 If you’re interested, here’s a breakdown of our past and present pack members: